lizzzi111/stepik_c/README.md

 # stepik_c
-My solutions to the online course on the stepik.org Intro into c++
+Some solutions to the online course on the stepik.org Intro into c++